Two smaller unions agree deals with Lockheed

-* Lockheed says operations continuing Lockheed Martin Corp said on Saturday it had negotiated new contracts with two smaller unions at its Fort Worth, Texas plant, even as a strike by the larger machinists union stretched into a fifth week.
+(Reuters) - Lockheed Martin Corp (LMT.N) said on Saturday it had negotiated new contracts with two smaller unions at its Fort Worth, Texas plant, even as a strike by the larger machinists union stretched into a fifth week.

 Lockheed said about 70 members of the International Brotherhood of Electrical Workers (IBEW) on Friday ratified a new contract that would extend for four years.
 On Saturday, a new five-year contract was approved by 430 members of the Office and Professional Employees International Union (OPEIU).